-4.1 Provincial Expenditures on Postsecondary Education Two Statistics Canada surveys - the Financial Information of Universities and Colleges (FIUC) and the Financial Information of Community Colleges and Vocational Schools (FINCOL) - provide information on PSE institutions' sources of funding up to 2017-18.
-An examination of individual institutions' financial statements revealed changes in government funding for 2018-19, and these results are included as well.
-Figure 4.1 shows a massive increase - over 50% - in funding for universities between 2001-02 and 2009-10, fuelled partly by the rise in enrollments in the sector and partly by the conversion of several former colleges into universities in B.C. and Alberta.
+Two Statistics Canada surveys - the Financial Information of Universities and Colleges (FIUC) and the Financial Information of Community Colleges and Vocational Schools (FINCOL) - provide information on PSE institutions' sources of funding up to 2019-20 and 2018-19, respectively.
+Individual colleges' financial statements for 2019-20 were used to bring the two sectors' financial up to the same level of recency for this chapter (see Appendix A for details).
+Figure 4.1 shows a massive increase - over 50% - in funding for universities between 2001-02 and 2009-10, fuelled partly by the rise in enrollments in the sector.
 Between 2009-10 and 2015-16, as provincial governments mostly tried to rein in spending, real expenditures decreased slightly but steadily before ticking up again in 2016-17.
-It should be noted that this is not entirely an apples-to-apples comparison over time: in 2007 and 2008, several institutions in Alberta and British
+It should be noted that this is not entirely an apples-to-apples comparison over time: in 2007 and 2008, several institutions in Alberta and British Columbia converted from college status to university status and so moved from one category to another; without this shift, the two sectors would have more similar patterns.

-Figure 4.1 - Provincial Government Transfers to Institutions by Type of Institution, in Billions (\$2018), 2001-02 to 2017-18
+Figure 4.1 - Provincial Government Transfers to Institutions by Type of Institution, in Billions (\$2019), 2001-02 to 2019-20